 - c) Frequency: Especially for the follow-up functions that this Committee has, its frequency of meetings will be monthly, and extraordinary sessions may be called when cases or situations arise that warrant it.
 Regular sessions will be scheduled, normally but not necessarily, to be held in the last week of the month.
 If there is no quorum, the ordinary session may take place during the first week of the following month. - d) Quorum: The Committee is considered to have a quorum to meet when at least 2 of the 3 permanent members or their respective alternate are present.
 In no case may this Committee be held without the presence of a representative of the Corporate Risk Management. - e) Agreements: The agreements or decisions of the CAE will be taken unanimously with strict adherence to the provisions, guidelines and other guidelines dictated by the Credit Policies and those established from time to time by the Board of Directors of the Bank.
 These agreements or decisions must be recorded in the CRM.
 Due to the functions that are exercised in this Committee (credits with payment problems, restructuring in difficult conditions, extrajudicial arrangements and actions with judicial collection actions, among others), taking commercial risk margins, covered by credit or legal recommendations depending on.
-In each case, it will not generate any responsibility for the members of the CAF f) Agenda and supporting documents: The Credit Manager will convene the ordinary and extraordinary sessions of the CAE through the CAE secretary.
-In the calls, the place, date and time at which the corresponding session will take place, as well as the agenda of the CAE, must be indicated.
-In the case where the Credit Manager is not present, the calls may be coordinated by the Credit Analysis Manager.
+In each case, it will not generate any responsibility for the members of the CAE.